himalayahall/demo/README.md

  <a id="create-session"></a>
 4. Create replay session

-> - Click `POST /mktdata/session`.
+> - Click POSTmktdatasessionPOST /mktdata/session.
-> - Click `Try it out`.
+> - Click TryitoutTry it out.
-> - Click `Execute`.
+> - Click ExecuteExecute.
 A new session will be created.
-Copy the session ID from the `Response body`.
+Copy the session ID from the ResponsebodyResponse body.

 <a id="stop-session"></a>
 5. Stop replay session

-> - Click `PUT /mktdata/session/stop/{sessionId}`.
+> - Click PUTmktdatasessions⊤sessionIdPUT /mktdata/session/stop/{sessionId}.
-> - Click `Try it out`.
+> - Click TryitoutTry it out.
-> - Click `Execute`.
-Logs will confirm session has been stopped. `PUT` operations in REST are idempotent and produce the same result no matter how many times they are called.
+> - Click ExecuteExecute.
+Logs will confirm session has been stopped.
+PUTPUT operations in REST are idempotent and produce the same result no matter how many times they are called.
 Interleaving different operations may produce different results.

 <a id="start-session"></a>
 6. Start replay session

->- Click `PUT /mktdata/session/start/{sessionId}`.
+>- Click PUTmktdatasession⋆tsessionIdPUT /mktdata/session/start/{sessionId}.
-> - Click `Try it out`.
+> - Click TryitoutTry it out.
-> - Paste session ID into `Session Id` textbox.
+> - Paste session ID into SessionIdSession Id textbox.
-> - Click `Execute`.
+> - Click ExecuteExecute.
 This will start the newly created replay session.
-Replay service `TRACE` logs for published events will be visible in the terminal window.
+Replay service TRACETRACE logs for published events will be visible in the terminal window.
 And after replay session completes, a summary will be logged
       with the start time, end time, and duration of the replay session.
-This baseline replays the full dataset at **normal** speed in approximately `00:01:58 (1 minute, 58 seconds)`.
-Last market data event has `id=3453`.
+This baseline replays the full dataset at **normal** speed in approximately 00:01:58(1min00:01:58 (1 minute, 58 seconds).
+Last market data event has id=3453id=3453.

 > - Once a session has completed playing the **full** market data stream, it is automatically **terminated**.
 Terminated sessions **cannot be restarted**.
 However, while a session is midstream, it may freely be started, stopped, rewound, forwarded, sped up or down, jumped to specific event.